bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/01-PINCTRL.md

     - 4'ha: UART1_RX_M1
     - 4'hb: PWM13_M2

-如下是 RK3588 I2C5 的 IOMUX：
+The following is the IOMUX of RK3588 I2C5:
 ![alt text](/pdf/rk/pinctrl/image.png)
-多通路复用支持硬件设计更为灵活，当外设工作电压是 1.8V 或 3.3V 时，可以选择不同电压域 VCCIO 的引脚。
+Multi-path multiplexing supports more flexible hardware design.
+When the working voltage of the peripheral is 1.8V or 3.3V, pins with different voltage domains VCCIO can be selected.
-**注意**：多通路复用的寄存器配置，对 TX 类的引脚没有用，对 RX 类的引脚起作用。
+**Note**: The register configuration for multi-path multiplexing does not apply to TX-type pins, but takes effect on RX-type pins.

-### 1.3 PULL（端口上下拉）
+### 1.3 PULL (Port Pull-up/Pull-down)

-Rockchip IO PAD 的 bias 一般支持 3 种模式：
+The bias of Rockchip IO PAD generally supports 3 modes:
 - bias-disable
 - bias-pull-up
 - bias-pull-down

-上下拉配置是作用于 IO PAD，配置对 GPIO/IOMUX 都起作用。
+The pull-up/pull-down configuration acts on the IO PAD and is effective for both GPIO and IOMUX.

-### 1.4 DRIVE-STRENGTH（端口驱动强度）
+### 1.4 DRIVE-STRENGTH (Port Drive Strength)

-Rockchip IO PAD 的驱动强度，根据不同工艺，支持不同强度配置。RK3399 之前的芯片，驱动强度配置按 mA 为单位配置；RK1808 之后芯片，一般按照 Level 为单位，档位的数值即为寄存器配置值。
+The drive strength of Rockchip IO PAD supports different strength configurations based on different processes.
+For chips before RK3399, the drive strength is configured in mA; for chips after RK1808, it is generally configured in levels, with the value of the gear directly corresponding to the register configuration.
-例如 RK3588 TRM 中 GPIO0_C7 的驱动强度等级如下：
+For example, the drive strength levels of GPIO0_C7 in RK3588 TRM are as follows:
 - gpio0c7_ds
     - GPIO0C7 DS control Driver Strength Selection
         - 3'b000: 100ohm